dwp/cms-options/README.md

       b) an updated 'Latest version' link

-    6. An new or amended version index file as described under # Hierarchy
+    6. Add new or amended version index file as described under # Hierarchy

 # Merging